varabyte/kotter/README.md

 }.run()
 ```

-***Note:** Italics support is not currently exposed, as it is not a standard feature and is inconsistently supported.*
+***Note:** Italics functionality is not currently exposed, as it is not a standard feature and is inconsistently
+supported across terminals.*

 ### State and scopedState